wyrmworkspublishing/free5e/en-US/Conductors_Companion/03_Preparing_Quests_and_Adventures/Combat_Encounter_Building/Scaling_Monster_Combinations.md

 * **Medium:** use −2 levels
 * **Easy:** use −4 levels

-*Example:* A 7th-level party using the 5th-level row gives a medium fight; using the 9th-level row makes it deadly.
+*Example:* A 7th Level party using the 5th Level row gives a medium fight; using the 9th Level row makes it deadly.